Skip to content

 girl with flag

 On February 28th, 2017, EmbraceRace Co-founders Andrew Grant-Thomas and Melissa Giraud, along with participating EmbraceRace community members, had an illuminating conversation with our special guest, child psychologist Dr. Allison Briscoe-Smith.
-You can LISTEN to the conversation or read the transcript below.
+Read the conversation and then find more resources at the end

 EmbraceRace: Hi folks.
 If you’ve been with us before you know Allison already.
 She’s a child psychologist specializing in trauma and ethnic minority mental health.
 She’s a professor at the Wright Institute in San Francisco and she identifies as black.
 She and her partner have two multi-racial children who are black, white and Latino.
 Allison, it’s great to talk to you again.